bunkerity/bunkerweb/docs/integrations.md

 To leverage this functionality, instead of defining environment variables for the BunkerWeb container, you can add **labels** to your web application containers.
 The **autoconf** image will then listen for Docker events and seamlessly handle the configuration updates for BunkerWeb.

-This "automagical" process simplifies the management of BunkerWeb configurations.
+This "*automagical*" process simplifies the management of BunkerWeb configurations.
 By adding labels to your web application containers, you can delegate the reconfiguration tasks to **autoconf** without the manual intervention of container recreation.
 This streamlines the update process and enhances convenience.

 By adopting this approach, you can enjoy real-time reconfiguration of BunkerWeb without the hassle of container recreation, making it more efficient and user-friendly.